microsoft/AirSim/docs/voxel_grid.md

 AirSim provides a feature that constructs ground truth voxel grids of the world directly from Unreal Engine.
 A voxel grid is a representation of the occupancy of a given world/map, by discretizing into cells of a certain size; and recording a voxel if that particular location is occupied.

 The logic for constructing the voxel grid is in WorldSimApi.cpp->createVoxelGrid().
-For now, the assumption is that the voxel grid is a cube - and the API call is of the structure:
+For now, the assumption is that the voxel grid is a cube - and the API call from Python is of the structure:

 ```
-createVoxelGrid(self, position, x, y, z, res, of)
+simCreateVoxelGrid(self, position, x, y, z, res, of)

 position (Vector3r): Global position around which voxel grid is centered in m
 x, y, z (float): Size of each voxel grid dimension in m